isaack2808/ERC-721MintingCollectibles/README.md

 cd Truffle

-rm -r build     (these last two art the artifacts that you get when you successfully deploy.
+rm -r build     (these last two are the artifacts that you get when you successfully deploy.
 I included them so that you know what they should look like)...

 inside truffle directory type: